core-wg/comi/draft-ietf-core-comi.md

 CoMI is a RESTful protocol for small devices where saving bytes to transport counts.
 Contrary to RESTCONF, many design decisions are motivated by the saving of bytes.
 Consequently, CoMI is not a RESTCONF over CoAP protocol, but differs more significantly from RESTCONF.

-Some major differences are cited below:
+### Differences due to CoAP and its efficient usage {#major-differences-coap}

 * CoMI uses CoAP/UDP as transport protocol and CBOR as payload format
   {{I-D.ietf-core-yang-cbor}}.
 RESTCONF uses HTTP/TCP as transport
   protocol and JSON or XML as payload formats.

-* CoMI encodes YANG identifier strings as numbers, where RESTCONF does not.

 * CoMI uses the methods FETCH and iPATCH to access multiple data nodes.
   RESTCONF uses instead the HTTP method PATCH and the HTTP method GET with the "fields" Query parameter.